Which wines for dinner?

 - Cabernet – Red wine, the ultimate juicy steak wine

-- Syrah – Red wine, BBQ red meats, ribs
+- Syrah – Red wine, BBQ red meats, pork ribs

 - Easy rule: Sauvignon Blanc goes with most light meals.
 Pinot Noir goes well with lots of red meat dishes, chicken, and salmon.
 These are versatile food wines.